theupdateframework/pep-maximum-security-model/README.rst

 The details of how each project manages its TUF metadata is beyond the scope of this PEP.

-A few implementation notes are now in order.
-So far, we have seen that only new metadata and targets are added, but not that old metadata and targets are removed.
+How new metadata and targets are added has been discussed so far, but not how old metadata and targets are removed.
 Practical constraints are such that eventually PyPI will run out of disk space to produce a new consistent snapshot.
 If that happens, PyPI MAY then use something like a "mark-and-sweep" algorithm to delete sufficiently old consistent snapshots.
 Specifically, in order to preserve the latest consistent snapshot, PyPI would walk objects -- beginning from the root (*timestamp*) -- of the latest consistent snapshot, mark all visited objects, and delete all unmarked objects.
 The last few consistent snapshots may be preserved in a similar fashion.
 Deleting a consistent snapshot will cause clients to see nothing except HTTP 404 responses to any request for a target of the deleted consistent snapshot.
 Clients SHOULD then retry (as before) their requests with the latest consistent snapshot.

 All package managers that support TUF metadata MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including,